misanthropizer/gpm/README.md

 ## Overview

-GNU Private Messenger (gpm) is a secure and private messaging application for nerds.
+GNU Private Messenger (gpm) is a secure and private messaging application for nerds using pastebin as a message host.

 ## Features